ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Connection -> SendError<messageContext, reason?>
 ~~~

-A SendError occurs when a Message was not sent due to an error condition:
+A `SendError` occurs when a Message was not sent due to an error condition:
 an attempt to send a Message which is too large for the system and
 Protocol Stack to handle, some failure of the underlying Protocol Stack, or a
 set of Message Properties not consistent with the Connection's transport
 properties.
-The SendError contains a reference to the Message Context of the
+The `SendError` contains a reference to the Message Context of the
 Message to which it applies.

 ### Partial Sends {#send-partial}

 It is not always possible for an application to send all data associated with
-a Message in a single Send Action.
+a Message in a single `Send` action.
 The Message data may be too large for
 the application to hold in memory at one time, or the length of the Message
 may be unknown or unbounded.

 Partial Message sending is supported by passing an endOfMessage boolean
-parameter to the Send Action.
+parameter to the `Send` action.
 This value is always true by default, and
-the simpler forms of Send are equivalent to passing true for endOfMessage.
+the simpler forms of `Send` are equivalent to passing true for endOfMessage.

-The following example sends a Message in two separate calls to Send.
+The following example sends a Message in two separate calls to `Send`.

 ~~~
 messageContext := NewMessageContext()